 66. Baby Equipment Rental

 If you have children and their old baby gear is still lying around the house, you could make an extra buck from renting it out to local tourists.
 Babyquip is a website that connects holidaymakers who have children with locals who can supply them with the equipment they need.
 The only drawback is that you need to live in a popular tourist destination to attract any customers.

 67. Rent Out Your Car

 Most of us only use our car when we need to drive somewhere, and the rest of the time it gets left on the driveway.
-You can rent out your house on AirBnb – why not rent out your car when you’re not using it too?
-Getaround allows you to do just that; you can choose your own rate and you’ll be covered with $1 million in liability insurance, so there’s no risk involved.
+You can rent out your house on Airbnb – why not rent out your car when you’re not using it too?
+GetAround allows you to do just that; you can choose your own rate and you’ll be covered with liability insurance, so there’s no risk involved.